wmde/wikidata-wikibase-architecture/systems/overview/12-Glossary.md

 Wikibase is the software behind [Wikidata](#wikidata).
 It consists of a set of [extensions](#mediawiki-extension) to the [MediaWiki](#mediawiki) software.
 These extensions allow Wikidata to manage and display data in [Items](#item) and [Properties](#property).

-## Wikibase Repository

-Wikibase Repository is an application that provides structured [Entity](#entity) data.
-Its core functionality is implemented as a [MediaWiki extension](#mediawiki-extension) called [WikibaseRepo](https://www.mediawiki.org/wiki/Extension:Wikibase_Repository).
-It can optionally contain additional [Wikibase extensions](#wikibase-extension) such as WikibaseLexeme.

 ## Wikibase Client

 Wikibase Client is a set of features that enables the use, display and editing of [Entity](#entity) data from a [Wikibase Repository](#wikibase-repository).
 Its core functionality is implemented as a [MediaWiki extension](#mediawiki-extension) called [WikibaseClient](https://www.mediawiki.org/wiki/Extension:Wikibase_Client).
 It can optionally contain additional [MediaWiki extensions](#mediawiki-extension) such as ArticlePlaceholder.